As an Amazon Associate we earn from qualifying purchases.

-In developing this recipe we’ve gone through a few iterations.
-Here are some of the flavor options we’ve found work well when making a Mule:
+In developing this recipe I’ve gone through a few iterations.
+Here are some of the flavor options I’ve found work well when making a Mule:

 - Mint: The crisp and refreshing mint flavor perfectly complements the bite you might taste from the vodka or ginger beer.
 Plus, if you’re looking for a drink to get you in the winter and holiday spirit, adding mint is a great way to do this.

 - Blackberries: For a full-bodied berry, blackberries are the way to go for this drink.
 They are going to bring in texture and a slightly bitter taste to the drink, which really helps to elevate the entire cocktail, especially when paired with mint.